Mt Takao hike (Tokyo)

 Takao is especially popular in autumn as one of Tokyo’s most famous places to see the autumn colours – this means that hiking there in October / November is both very beautiful and very crowded.
 Weekdays are best – I would personally not go hiking there on a weekend in autumn!
 (In fact I don’t think I’d fancy it on a weekend in spring or summer either)

 Have you climbed Mt Takao?
 How was it?
 Got any questions?
-Leave a comment below!
+Leave a comment below and I’ll get back to you.

 Accommodation: search & book rooms in Tokyo